rajbala/Deploy-Django-Nginx-uWSGI/README.md

 ```shell
 fab build
 ```
+The script assumes that you're logging in as the root user intially to get started, but certainly change that if your user is some other user with root privileges.

+You'll be prompted a few times for the password of the newly created operating system user.
+The default password, which is set in configuration.py, is setarealpassword.
+As the password implies you should really consider setting a real password.

 When you run ```fab build``` it calls the build() function in fabfile.py which in turn calls a number of other functions to install system packages, creates a user, installs virtualenv, etc.